Pittsburgh Lawyer for Illegal Possession of Prescription Drugs

 In addition to possession charges, you could also be facing distribution or trafficking charges as an enhancement based on certain factors including:

-- How much of the drug you had in your possession
+- How much of the prescription drugs you had in your possession

 - How the drug was packaged at the time of your arrest